mogadalas/CSCI3916_HW5React/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### This project is the front end for Assignment 3.
+Front End for Assignment 3.

 ## Available Scripts